Bill Cartwright: Chicago Bulls (1988–1994)

-On June 15, 1988, Cartwright was traded, along with two draft picks, to the Chicago Bulls for forward Charles Oakley and two draft picks.
-The Bulls were willing to part with Oakley, the league's second-leading rebounder in the 1986–87 and 1987–88 seasons, because of their need for a center and the rapid development of power forward Horace Grant.
+On June 15, 1988, Cartwright was traded along with two draft picks to the Chicago Bulls for forward Charles Oakley and two draft picks.
+The Bulls were willing to part with Oakley, the league's second-leading rebounder in the 1986–87 and 1987–88 seasons, because they needed a center and given the rapid development of power forward Horace Grant.

 Cartwright was the Bulls' starting center during their string of three consecutive NBA championships in 1991, 1992 and 1993.
-During the 1992–93 season, Cartwright took an elbow to the throat during a regular-season game against the Indiana Pacers that fractured his larynx and left him with a hoarse voice.
+During the 1992–93 season, Cartwright was elbowed in the throat during a regular-season game against the Indiana Pacers; his larynx fractured and he was left with a hoarse voice.
+He had multiple surgeries performed by Robert Sataloff to restore his ability to speak.

 The Bulls, who were without Michael Jordan the following season following his retirement, made the 1994 NBA playoffs but were eliminated in a controversial game 7 in the Eastern Conference semifinals by the Knicks.
 Cartwright departed the team thereafter as an unrestricted free agent.